The Socially Inclusive Community Center

 The following outcomes were co-created by the OHF community and are in different stages ranging from ‘in development’ to ‘implemented’:

-- Regarding cultural understanding, a food recommendation box was made, a cultural exchange workshop prepared.
+- Regarding cultural understanding, an African culture sharing day was organized and a food recommendation box was created.

-- Regarding physical contact, the coordination team is working on updating the code of conduct with the information taken from the workshops.
+- Regarding physical contact, the coordination team updated the code of conduct with the information taken from the workshops.

-- Regarding physical space, a group of women started to rearrange the outside area of the women’s house.
+- Regarding physical space, a group of women redesigned and rearranged the outside area of the women’s house.

-- Additionally, together with the coordination team, focus topics were defined and concrete solutions to tackle these were found (see report for more details about the outcomes).
+- Additionally, together with the coordination team, focus topics were defined and concrete solutions to tackle these were found which include (see report for more details about the outcomes):

 To be determined 1 year after the action research.

 You can find the full report here: OHF Action research report – Julia Ertl